leifg/riese/README.md

 Additionally there are 2 private methods:

- - normalize (takes care of reducing the fraction and making sure that negative fractions only have a negative numerator)
+ - normalize (takes care of reducing the fraction and makes sure that negative fractions only have a negative numerator)
  - gcd (Euclidean algorithm for determing the greatest common divisor)

 If used for explanation these 2 methods can be treated as a black box.

 ### Mutability/Immutability

 The underlying instance variables are only set once.
-All actions on the instance will never change these variables and always return a new instance of fractions.
+All actions on the instance will never change these variables and always return a new instance of a fraction.

 ### TDD using Minitest